attilakosztindev/lottery-simulator/README.md

-# 🎲 Lotto Simulator Web Application
+# 🎲 Lottery Simulator Web Application

 This project is a web-based lottery simulator designed for research purposes.
 The goal is to showcase how many attempts it takes to achieve specific matches, up to a jackpot (5 hits).
 The simulation replicates the Hungarian *Ötös Lottó* mechanics.